kevle6/Gradual_Typing/README.md

 ### **Subfields of PL**

-The development of gradual typing required collaboration between type theory and compiler optimization techniques, and from subfields related to type inference and type soundness (software correctness).
+The development of gradual typing required collaboration between type theory and compiler optimization techniques and from subfields related to type inference and type soundness (software correctness).
 Researchers have explored how to build type systems that can accommodate both static and dynamic checks without sacrificing efficiency.
 Advances in compiler design have also been critical, particularly in optimizing the runtime performance of gradually typed languages.
-Additionally, gradual typing interacts with subfields like runtime verification and program analysis, where dynamic type checks need to be efficient.
+Additionally, gradual typing interacts with subfields like runtime verification and program analysis.

 ### **Performance Comparison between Static, Dynamic, and Gradual Typing**